kartik-v/bootstrap-star-rating/README.md

 $("#input-id").rating({'size':'lg'});
 ```

-The `#input-id` is the identifier for the input on your page, which is hidden automatically by the plugin.
+The `#input-id` is the identifier for the input on your page (that you used to initialize the rating), and this input is hidden automatically by the plugin (by adding the bootstrap CSS class `hide`).

 Alternatively, you can directly call the plugin options by setting data attributes to your input field.

-## Documentation and Demo

-View the [plugin documentation](http://plugins.krajee.com/star-rating) and [plugin demos](http://plugins.krajee.com/star-rating/demo) at Krajee JQuery plugins.

 ## License